 Review the Owner’s Manual

-Some experienced gun owners tend to skip this vital step.
+Some experienced firearms owners tend to skip this vital step.
 Although you may have shot thousands of rounds using many different types of weapons, each gun operates differently.
 Newer models of your old familiar gun incorporate changes that can affect the safety of the shooter and bystanders.

-In addition to safety, reading the owner’s manual can provide some subtle but essential tips on loading, unloading, maintaining, and carrying the weapon.
+In addition to safety, reading the firearms owner’s manual can provide some subtle but essential tips on loading, unloading, maintaining, and carrying the weapon.

-If you buy a used gun, you can usually find the owner’s manual online, or in the case of an antique, an aficionado’s detailed explanation of the characteristics of the musket or whatever antique weapon you bought.
+If you buy a used gun, you can usually find the firearms owner’s manual online, or in the case of an antique, an aficionado’s detailed explanation of the characteristics of the musket or whatever antique weapon you bought.

 Check the Gun and Accessories